-We also conducted an assessment of our internal control over financial reporting, which includes safeguarding assets and complying with applicable laws and regulations.
-We conducted this assessment in accordance with the requirements of appendix A of circular A-123.

-Based on the results of this evaluation, we can provide reasonable assurance that our internal control over financial reporting as of Sept.
-30, 2018, was operating effectively, and no material weaknesses were found in the design or operation of the internal control over financial reporting.
+FCA management is also responsible for designing, implementing, and maintaining effective internal controls over financial reporting.
+We conducted our assessment of the effectiveness of these internal controls according to the criteria established under FMFIA and OMB Circular A-123.
+Based on the results of this assessment, we can provide reasonable assurance that the internal controls over financial reporting were operating effectively, and no material weaknesses were found in the design or operation of the internal controls.